mytchallb/mytchallb/README.md

 ### 💾 Past projects

 **Oddworx**
-_Nov 2020 - Current | JS, GML, Solidity, Docker_
+_Nov 2021 - Nov 2022 | JS, GML, Solidity, Docker_
 Wrote an ERC20 and [Staking contract](https://etherscan.io/address/0x428b6a13277116C62D751bebbC6f47011A0Cdc11#code) in Solidity to interact with a NFT set with unit testing through Hardhat, and an accompanying dApp with Tailwind & Vite/Next.JS/Redwood.js.
 Part of the project included implementing Shopify’s Storefront API where users could spend their ERC20 token in return for physical products.
-Also HTML5 game-dev with GMS and Node.
+Created two HTML5 games with Game Maker Studio and associated API's in Node.

 **Artikel & Swint**
 _Dec 2017 - Sep 2021 | JS, PHP, mySQL, SASS_